millerronen/timers/README.md

 - For the simple use case with a limited number of timers and don't require task prioritization or high scalability, Redis locks can be a good choice due to their simplicity.

 - For handling a large number of timers, prioritize tasks, ensure scalability, and potentially distribute your system, Redis sorted sets (queues) are a better fit.

+### Using the test frameworks: Jest and Mocha for this project

+Working with testing frameworks such as Jest and Mocha presented a unique challenge for me, mainly because I hadn't used them extensively before.
+While I did create some unit tests and even a stress testing script, I must acknowledge that I didn't adhere strictly to achieving a high test coverage percentage in this project.
+I apologize for this deviation from best practices.